zark0-UwU/GO-API-template/README.md

 I wanted to contain all the source code under a sub folder, so I only use app.go to execute a Start() function in src/main.go

+# API documentation
+   currently swaggest/swag cli is being used to generate the docs from the decalrative comments, this is no longoer the case, since it does not support OAS3.

+   To serve theese docs a Redoc static file is being used, nothe that internet connection is required as jdelivr is being used for dependencies.

 ## Setup:

 ### If building from source: